 However, there is a need for drilled holes for these types of boards.
 The drilling these holes adds additional labor.
 Therefore, this may increase costs.

-There is an increase in offerings.
-As well as, uses of Surface Mount style components.
+There is an increase in offerings as well as uses of Surface Mount style components.
 Therefore, Through Hole components may someday become antiquated.
-They may also, be in such low demand they may no longer be a viable assembly method.
-However, this wont happen for many years.
+They may also be in such low demand they may no longer be a viable assembly method.

 Surface Mount components are not easy to change.
 Also, they are not easily maneuverable.
 Through Hole Soldering does make it easier to replace burnt out or non-functioning components.
 Meanwhile, you are still able to use the existing board.